rogerbinns/apsw/_sources/execution.rst.txt

     prefix omitted.

   CURSORFROM: connectionid DB: "dbname"
     A cursor has been allocated.
-The *id* at the begining of this row is of the new cursor.  *connectionid* is the id of the Connection it was created from.
+The *id* at the beginning of this row is of the new cursor.  *connectionid* is the id of the Connection it was created from.
 The *dbname* is provided for convenience.
     This message is logged the first time a cursor issues a query.